 The larger the scope of your application, the more you should consider a centralized log management system.
-One of the reasons I was using notepad early in my career was because it was the default program on production, and I wanted to spend as little time there as possible.
+One of the reasons I used Notepad early in my career was because it was the default log viewer on our production server, and I wanted to spend as little time there as possible.

-If I had a centralized logging system, I wouldn’t have had to spend any time on production to view any logs.
+If I had a centralized logging system, I wouldn’t have had to spend any time on production to view our logs.
 Also, I would have had a better log viewer in the process.